 After moving to Philadelphia to produce a nationally-broadcast television campaign for Advanta National Bank, I became a member of The Greater Philadelphia Writers' Wordshop, led by Alison Hicks.
 After writing in the workshop for eight years, Alison trained me privately, and I had the opportunity to substitute for her on many occasions.
 She continues to act as a guide and mentor as I lead my own workshops.

 I'm currently writing my second novel and editing short pieces of fiction to submit for publication.

 One of the privileges of leading the workshop is having the opportunity to read new work.
-I enjoy working with writers as an editor to help them make their manuscripts as strong as possible.
-Learn more
+I enjoy working with writers as a developmental editor to help them make their manuscripts as strong as possible.

 Facilitating others' creativity has always been one of my greatest strengths and joys.

 The Amherst Writers & Artists Methodology special in many ways

 - Learn how to quiet your internal editor

 - If you choose, read what you've written aloud

 - Listeners express what left a strong impression